-- The increase in income from operations of HOKA brand wholesale was due to higher global net sales at higher gross margins, as well as slightly lower SG&A expenses as a percentage of net sales. - The increase in income from operations of the DTC channel was due to higher global net sales for the HOKA and UGG brands at higher gross margins, as well as slightly lower SG&A expenses as a percentage of net sales in total. - The increase in income from operations of UGG brand wholesale was primarily due to higher domestic net sales at higher gross margins, as well as lower SG&A expenses as a percentage of net sales. - The increase in unallocated overhead costs was higher as a percentage of net sales, primarily due to higher payroll costs for key corporate roles to support growth of our brands, increased foreign currency-related losses, and higher other operating expenses.
+- The increase in income from operations of HOKA brand wholesale the DTC channel was due to higher global net sales for the HOKA and UGG brands at higher gross margins, as well as partially offset by a slightly lower higher rate of SG&A expenses as a percentage of net sales. - The increase in income from operations of the DTC channel HOKA brand wholesale was due to higher global net sales for the HOKA and UGG brands at higher gross margins, as well as slightly lower combined with relatively flat SG&A expenses as a percentage of net sales in total sales. - The increase in income from operations of UGG brand wholesale was primarily due to higher domestic global net sales at higher gross margins, as well as lower partially offset by higher SG&A expenses as a percentage of net sales. - The increase in unallocated Unallocated overhead costs was higher were lower as a percentage of net sales, but increased primarily due to higher payroll costs for key corporate roles to support growth of our brands, increased foreign currency-related losses, and higher other operating expenses expenses, partially offset by increased foreign currency-related gains.